NEW: Get project updates onTwitterandMastodon

 Components

-The project is split into two components.
+The project is split into two components: the driver and the approver.

 CSI Driver